gleissonmattos/alertui-js/README.md

 AlertUi.js
 ===============================

-AlertUi.js is a awesome javascript framework to increase experience and interaction of users in applications.
+Awesome javascript framework to increase experience and interaction of users in applications.
-Check [DEMO here](http://htmlpreview.github.io/?https://rawgit.com/gleissonmattos/alertui-js/master/example/index.html)
+Change the browser alert dialogs for one clean, beautiful and modern dialog.
+The Alertui.js is of easy usage.
+You only need execute the code in your function event Check [DEMO here](http://htmlpreview.github.io/?https://rawgit.com/gleissonmattos/alertui-js/master/example/index.html)
 ![screenshot](docs/ui-project.jpg)